Shoes01/7DRL-2019/docs/7DRL.md

     esc: exit

+    need a way to drop items.
+Space bar over nothing? not a bad idea! always swaps, even with nothing...

 All other information is on the HUD.

 <what about damage?> Killing enemies returns HP.
 Killing many per turn grants more HP?
 Revenge kills grant more HP? <lore> When a soul leaves a body, you absorb some of that ... energy ...